ResearchComputing/Documentation/docs/gateways/OnDemand.md

 * Closing the window will not terminate the job, you can use the “My Interactive Sessions” tab to view all open interactive sessions and terminate them.
 * One can access a single GPU via the `Jupyter Session (Custom)` application by following the instructions provided in the [GPU access for Jupyter Sessions](#gpu-access-for-jupyter-sessions) section below.

+###### Jupyter Session Conda Environment

+In Jupyter Session applications you have the option to launch a Jupyter session using an environment that you have created.
+This becomes extremely useful if you are using a package that requires extensions be installed in the environment that is launching the Jupyter session.
+In order to correctly configure your environment so that it launches correctly, you need to ensure

+Talk about opening a terminal and making sure the correct environment is being used.
+Talk about looking at the output.log.

 ##### RStudio

 1. To start an interactive RStudio job, select `RStudio Server (Custom)` or `RStudio Server (Presets)` from the menu.
 The `RStudio Server (Custom)` option allows you to modify the resources and Slurm configurations for the job.
 For more information on these options, please see the [Running Custom Interactive applications](#running-custom-interactive-applications) section below.
 The `RStudio Server (Presets)` application provides configurations for your convenience.
 Most use cases can be accommodated by one of the presets.
 The `RStudio Server (Presets)` option submits jobs to Alpine's `ahub` partition.
 This partition provides users with rapid start times, but __limits users to one RStudio Server session__ (or any one job using the partition; for example if you have a Jupyter session that is also using the `ahub` partition, you will not be able to start an RStudio Server session using the preset options).